adrhill/julia-ml-course/website/profiling_debugging.md

 ![Cthulhu.jl highlighting](/assets/cthulhu_2.png)

-The bottom-most section (purple box) allows you to "descend" deeper into your code.
+The bottom-most section (purple box) allows us to move deeper into the code.
 Using the arrow keys, the cursor `•` (pink box) can be moved to select a specific function call.
-Hitting enter will recursively descend into your code.
+Hitting enter will recursively "descend" into the code.
-To ascend, place the cursor over `↩` and hit enter.
+To "ascend", place the cursor over `↩` and hit enter.

 ## Acknowledgements
 The code snippet used for debugging was taken from Ole Kröger's blog-post